III Corps celebrates 100th anniversary

-FORT HOOD — Hundreds of Fort Hood soldiers, veterans and their families attended a cake-cutting ceremony Wednesday at III Corps Headquarters to celebrate the 100th anniversary since the corps’ creation.

-The 1st Cavalry Division Band played relevant time-pieces as soldiers dressed in authentic uniforms from significant periods of military service presented a recital of their contribution to the impressive III Corps.

-The corps was created on May 16, 1918, and participated in World War I.

-An Audie Murphy doppelganger, wearing an authentic replica of a 3rd Infantry Division World War II-era uniform stepped forward as the band played “In the Mood” by Glenn Miller.
+Hundreds of III Corps veterans, soldiers and their families gathered at Sadowski Field on May 16 to mark the 100th anniversary of America’s Hammer: The Phantom Warrior Corps.
+A who’s who of recent III Corps leadership was on hand to honor that impressive history.

-“I’m proud as hell to be a Phantom Warrior,” said III Corps deputy commander Maj.
+Joining III Corps deputy commander Maj.
 Gen. J.T.
-Thompson, referring to III Corps’ nickname.
+Thomson were retired Lt.
+Gen. Paul “Butch” Funk, retired Lt.
+Gen. Pete Taylor, retired Command Sgt.
+Maj.
+Dennis Webster, retired Command Sgt.
+Maj.
+Joe Gainey and Command Sgt.
+Maj.
+Maurice Jackson.

+The corps was created on May 16, 1918, as part of the U.S. expeditionary force in France during World War I.

-III Corps is the higher headquarters unit for Fort Hood and several other Army posts.
+III Corps is a higher headquarters for the 1st Cavalry “First Team” Division at Fort Hood, the 1st Infantry “Big Red One” Division at Fort Riley and several other units and installations.

+As a prelude to Thomson’s speech, soldiers dressed in historically-accurate regalia recited aspects of the III Corps history — from a World War I-era “doughboy” to an apparent “dog-faced” Audie Murphy doppelganger of the 3rd Infantry “Rock of the Marne” Division.
+Also portrayed were soldiers from the airmobile era of the Vietnam War in “olive drab” and the “chocolate chips” worn during the heavy armor battles of Operation Desert Storm.
+More recent uniform styles of the Global War on Terror were represented, as well.

+Occasionally, one could even spy a World War II era nurse in attendance.

+“I am proud as hell to be a Phantom Warrior,” Thomson declared, as he thanked the artillery battery for their salute and explained how the nickname “Phantom Warrior” is derived from the respect of the German “Wehrmacht” during World War II.

+Thomson concluded his remarks by announcing the upcoming Operation Phantom Warrior Salute, which will be held in October.
+The celebration will include a variety of events: Fishing for Freedom, The Army 10-Miler Shadow Run, the Fort Hood Commander’s Cup and the Operation Phantom Warrior Concert featuring Gary Sinise and the Lt.
+Dan Band, as well as other events.

-Thompson accepted awards of recognition presented on behalf Texas Gov. Greg Abbott and Congressman John Carter.
+Thomson also accepted awards of recognition presented on behalf of Texas Gov. Greg Abbott and U.S. Congressman John Carter, R-Round Rock.

-Thompson, along with former III Corps commander Lt.
-Gen. Paul “Butch” Funk Sr., retired Maj.
-Gen. Kendall Cox and several former command sergeants major participated in the holding the sabre that cut the large birthday cake.
+The ceremony concluded with present and former commanders slicing through a cake with a cavalry sabre.

 (0) comments